kindjie/minesweeper/README.md

 There are no commands when AI player is enabled.

 Example:
-> pmine 35 50 50 -a
+> pmine 3 32 16 -a

-  This will have the AI player attempt a 50x50 board densely packed with mines.
+  This will have the AI player attempt 32x16 boards moderately packed with mines.
 ```